The Art of Valuation: Discovering Broadcom Inc's Intrinsic Value

 Discounted Free Cash Flow Model

 GuruFocus also provides the calculation using the traditional approach of free cash flow.
-Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $1419.51.
-This valuation indicates that the Broadcom Inc is modestly undervalued, accompanied by a margin of safety of 21.99%.
+Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $1289.16.
+This valuation indicates that the Broadcom Inc is fair valued, accompanied by a margin of safety of 6.05%.
 You can always switch to using Free Cash Flow per Share to calculate the real DCF model on our DCF calculator page.

 The Bottom Line